cnp3/CampusNetwork/README.md

 A sample virtual machine definition to run the script is provided and managed using [Vagrant](www.vagrantup.com).

-Once vagrant is installed on your machine, issuing `vagrant up` will build the virtual machine (happens only once) and start the VM. `vagrant ssh` can then be used to access the VM.
+Once vagrant is installed on your machine, run the `build_vm.sh` script to create and provision the virtual machine. `vagrant ssh` can then be used to access the VM.

+`vagrant halt` will stop the VM.
+`vagrant up` will start the VM (to be used instead of the build script once the VM has been built once).

 # Introduction